What is Moving Insurance? How Much Does it Cost?

 Your full-value protection won't cover very expensive items, such as jewelry or antiques, and it also usually won't cover property that's worth more than $100 per pound.
-As an example, this means that a 4-ounce bracelet would be excluded from coverage unless it were worth $25 or less.
+For example, say your bracelet weighs four ounces and costs thousands of dollars.
+It would be excluded from coverage because it's too valuable.

 Third-party moving insurance

 If you already have released-value protection, you can supplement your moving insurance by purchasing a third-party insurance policy.
 This type of coverage is a form of liability insurance.
 With this coverage, your moving company will still compensate you for up to 60 cents per pound of damaged property.

 Working with an insurer, the moving company will use this policy to make up the difference up to the limit of your policy.